RunningSport/Test/readme.txt

 Creating a new branch is quick.
 Creating a new branch is quick & simple.
 Git branch to dev.
-Git create branch in sourcetree.
+Git create branch in SourceTree.
-Git see in sourcetree.
+Git see in SourceTree.
 Git stash apply.
 Git in branch, and stash
-Git add a branch named Mac.
+Git add a branch which named Mac.